-Norman Nato is a French racing driver who currently competes in the European Le Mans Series.
+Norman Nato is a French racing driver who currently competes in the FIA World Endurance Championship.
 He switched to sports car racing in 2018 after spending eight years in single-seater competitions, paving his way from junior championships to the Formula 2.

 Beginning of the career